 Breakfast and fireside chat with Chi Onwurah MP

 Newcastle Central MP and Labour science and technology spokesperson Chi Onwurah in conversation with Tom Lawson.
 The fireside chat follows an informal breakfast gathering.
-Register now.
+Watch the full session video.

 Technology and a manifesto for change

 A panel discussing the new techUK manifesto and how technology can transform the regional and national economy.
 Speakers: Cate Kalson – chief people officer, Opencast; Henry Kippin – chief executive, North of Tyne Combined Authority; Neil Ross – associate director, policy, techUK.
 Moderator: Jenny Hartley – director, Invest Newcastle.
-Register now.
+Watch the full session video.

 Partnership for impact: how our work makes life better

 A joint session with DWP Digital, highlighting the impact of our partnership projects.
 Speakers: Jacqui Leggetter, head of integration (deputy director), DWP Digital; Dan Davies Brackett, senior technical architect, Opencast; Liam Lagay, senior software developer, Opencast.
 Moderator: Sam Manson – client experience director, Opencast.
-Register now.
+Watch the full session video.

 Tuesday 20 June sessions